Overview of Tests

 - Cumulative Irritation 21-day examination

-Upon request, physicians can perform tests to support product claims.
-This includes Dermatologist- and Pediatrician-Tested Claims as well as for other specialties such as plastic surgery, ophthalmology and gynecology.
+Upon request, physician signatures are available to support product claims.
+This includes “Dermatologist Tested” and “Pediatrician Tested” claims as well as for other specialties such as plastic surgery, ophthalmology and gynecology.

 Human comedogenicity – Testing to establish the propensity of a topical formulation or ingredient to induce formation of sebum plugs (comedones/blackheads) in sebaceous glands.
 Visual and microscopic observations are carried out to determine the ratio of comedones to follicles present in the treated area before and after a series of occlusive or semi-occlusive product applications.

 Phototoxicity – Testing to investigate the potential of a topically applied product to cause skin irritation when exposed to UV radiation.
 This study is recommended for products intended for extended skin contact in sunlight (outdoors).

 Photomaximization (photoallergy maximization test) – The potential of topically applied products to develop irritation and/or sensitization in the presence of UV light used to simulate natural sunlight.
 For example, baby products, dry-skin and sensitive-skin care, geriatric and all-day moisturizers, etc.

 AMA can also provide the testing required to apply for the Skin Cancer Foundation’s “Seal of Recommendation” for sun protection products.
 For more information please refer to their web site: www.SkinCancer.org